Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 got busy.

-seems that around 2/15 2023 this broke, did the move to a new website?
+seems that around 2/15 2023 this broke, did they move to a new website?

 ![](/images/discord-skids/2023-03-29-22-46-34.png)